-I devoted a complete article to the National Theatre, a beautiful building filled with history to visit at all costs.
+I have devoted an entire article to the National Theater, a magnificent building filled with history.
+And the visit took an unexpected turn!

 Let’s go for a bit of history of San Jose